machinetranslate/machinetranslate.org/README.md

 ---
+title: Machine Translate
-description: The open guide to machine translation
+description: Open resources and community for machine translation
+permalink: /
 ---

 # Machine Translate

-**Machine Translate** is the open guide to machine translation, from history to research to business.
+**Machine Translate** provides open resources and community for machine translation, from history to research to business.

 ## Community